Nooshin-8/Nooshin-8/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on my app
+- ✍ You can find my projects here [portfolio]
 - 🌱 I’m currently learning TypeScript
 - 👯 I’m looking to colaborate with other software engineers
 - 💬 Ask me about soft skills